mthielvoldt/firment/README.md

 ## Firment workflow
 - Start services:
-  - Vite (development webserver)
+  - Dev webserver (Vite in the example)
-  - ESP_rfc2217_server
+  - ESP_rfc2217_server (enables IDF container to flash over USB)
-  - idf container
+  - idf container (for re-flashing  )
   - mosquitto broker container
 - Structure the data you want going in and out of your target device
   - Restrict yourself to message structures that work for the transport your device uses.
 Eg. CAN, SPI, UART.